aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

     ![Ingest files from Object Storage](./images/14-ingest-files.png "Ingest files from Object Storage")

-5. Verify that embeddings are loaded in the vector embeddings table:
+5. Wait for a few minutes, and verify that embeddings are loaded in the vector embeddings table.

     ```bash
     <copy>select count(*) from <EmbeddingsTableName>;</copy>